akafounis/3D-Back-projection/README.md

 We used the `RGB-D SLAM Dataset`

-Given RGB photo:
+Given RGB photo: \
 ![alt text](RGB-Photo.png)

-and their Depth photo:
+and the Depth photo: \
 ![alt text](Depth-Photo.png)

 This program uses the intrinsics of the depth camera for the back-projection of the pixels to the camera space and then, using the extrinsics and the trajectory it transforms the points to the world space.